 - Ability to perform general, ENT, orthopedic, gynecology and urology surgeries

 - Increase of specialty care at this location will include Thoracic Surgery, Neurosurgery, Pediatric subspecialties and other surgical specialties.

-“In a rapidly-changing world of healthcare, it is essential to offer new models of care, like the Micro-hospitals concept.
+“In a rapidly-changing world of healthcare, it is essential to offer new models of care, like the 10-bed Hospital concept.
 This allows us to offer a more personalized, patient-centered environment for patients who need it,” explains Thomas.
 “This is about demonstrating our long-term commitment to Baton Rouge, Denham Springs, Zachary, Iberville, and the patients and our teams who are proud to call every parish across the Baton Rouge area home.”

 Ochsner currently has 13 health centers and clinics across the Baton Rouge region in East Baton Rouge, Iberville, Hammond, Central, Zachary, Prairieville and Denham Springs.
 It plans to expand at least two current clinic locations to add physicians and providers and increase access to care; open additional new clinics, including the new location along the I-10 Bluebonnet/Siegen Corridor, and identify additional parishes that will benefit from clinic access, high-end imaging and lab services.

 “This comprehensive Cancer Center, staffed by a remarkable team of specialty-trained physicians and nurses, is a vital resource for this community as we continue to fight against this deadly disease and is one example of what we have to offer,” said Dr. Edward Martin, Chief Medical Officer, Ochsner West Region.
 “Ochsner continues to put patients first by offering high quality healthcare not only for the citizens of Baton Rouge, but for the entire region.
 Today’s announcement is just the beginning of our future vision for this area.”